Prof. Edwin Olson's Classes

 I'm a firm believer in hands-on projects that are motiviated by real-world problems.
 This leads me to include substantial projects in most of my classes.
 I also think that students learn a great deal by working on a team, so these projects are typically done in small groups.

-Most of the classes I teach involve a fair amount of probability, linear algebra, and (of course) programming.
+Most of the robotics classes I teach involve a fair amount of probability, linear algebra, and (of course) programming.
 When these courses are not pre-requisites, we'll do a brief crash course, but we won't dumb the material down to avoid that material.
 So, if you're a bit rusty, I highly recommend reviewing before the term begins.
 For Linear Algebra, I highly recommend Gil Strang's Linear Algebra videos.
-We typically program in Java.

 EECS498 W13, Autonomous Robotics Laboratory (wiki, apps)